 One car part that most people can recognize and understand is the battery.
-However, it’s not always easy determining the symptoms of a bad car battery.
+However, it’s not always easy to determine the symptoms of a bad car battery.
 Nor do you always comprehend the function of the car battery or know how to test it.

-In this guide, we look closer at the failing car battery symptoms.
-We also review its location, function and average replacement cost while showing you how to test it to determine the charge level.
+In this guide, I look closer at the symptoms of a failing car battery.
+I also review its location, function, and average replacement cost while showing you how to test it to determine the charge level.

 Here is a more detailed list of the signs of a bad car battery to look for: